 Director of Marketing and Communications

-Prior to joining the Trust, Heidi had worked in marketing and communications for a variety of non-profits, including the Greater Baltimore History Alliance, the Heritage Museums of Havre de Grace, and St. Mary’s Historic Site on Paca Street.
-Passionate about history and heritage, she penned a book on the impact of the War of 1812 on the small city of Havre de Grace, MD and serves on the Board of Directors of the Association of Living History, Farm and Agricultural Museums.
-She holds a B.A. from Susquehanna University and an M.S. from Towson University, both in communications.
+Heidi specializes in marketing and communications for non-profits and heritage tourism organizations.
+Passionate about history and heritage, she penned a book in 2012 on the impact of the War of 1812 on the small city of Havre de Grace, MD.
+She also volunteers with the Frederick County Landmarks Foundation, Downtown Frederick Partnership, and Heritage Montgomery.
 In her spare time, she enjoys reading, visiting museums, sewing, and hiking with her husband and dogs.

 Jane came to the Trust with more than 25 years of experience coordinating business processes in the manufacturing industry.
 She earned a degree in Information Technology from Hagerstown Community College where she graduated with top honors.
 Her skills span a wide array of business functions that include network administration, database administration, and accounting.
 In her free time she enjoys biking the canal and gardening at her home in Boonsboro.

 Program and Volunteer Coordinator

 Rod joined the Trust in January 2019.
 He comes to the Trust with 20 years of experience organizing volunteers, coordinating logistics, and managing risk in diverse outdoor settings.
 Rod’s background also includes historic building restoration and general construction.
 He is a 1999 graduate of the University of Maine, Presque Isle with a B.S. in Outdoor Recreation.
 Rod and his family live in Mercersburg, PA.
 Together they enjoy biking on the towpath, paddling local waterways, and strolling the shores of the Chesapeake Bay looking for prehistoric sharks’ teeth.